 Summer Step 1 preparation (optional):

-Students are provided with different 3-5 weeks study modules to work with over summer.
+Students are provided 3-5 weeks study modules to work with over summer.
 These modules are created with the need of various student populations in mind.
 Foundational material will be covered, and students will be given resources and practice questions similar to NBME board style questions.

 Students will also be provided with videos where they will be taught to dissect and process NBME style questions, with the aim to de-code these questions so that they are better prepared for Step 1.